TonyMakis/cs-academia/cs211/Projects/Project2/README.md

 - If the stack is empty, then the expression was balanced
 - If the stack is **NOT** empty, the expression was not balanced and there is a missing closing symbol

-Since the only input we really care about are the 8 characters that form the 4 symbol pairsand determining when the “end of the expression” is reached, any other input on the line can be ignored.
+Since the only input we really care about are the 8 characters that form the 4 symbol pairs and determining when the “end of the expression” is reached, any other input on the line can be ignored.

 ### Use of C struct and C functions